AranScope/gityll/README.md

 The issues page used to generate this can be found <a href="https://github.com/AranScope/test-repo/issues">here</a>

+The current version is super hacky, you can see what I plan on changing (pretty much everything) in the issues section.

 ## Basics
 gityll is a static site generator that uses the github issues system as a CMS.
 Point gityll at a repo and you're off.